 Top 6 tips to reduce software maintenance costs

-Sure, every software owner wants to decrease spending on maintenance, and software maintenance does not have to be expensive.
-Here are some tips to avoid unnecessary steps and therefore optimize your spending
+Sure, every software owner wants to decrease spending on maintenance, and software maintenance does not have to be too expensive.
+Here are some tips to avoid unnecessary steps and therefore optimize your spending.

 1. Start with a transparent development process

-Even investing money in great specialists can’t solve the problem of bad documentation.
-Understanding a product by new specialists may take around 50% of software maintenance costs.
+Even investing money in great specialists can't solve the problem of inadequate documentation.
+New specialists' understanding of a product may take around 50% of software maintenance costs.
 Developers with no documentation spend 21.5% longer understanding the code.
 Consequently, we could save 12% of the total maintenance cost if we had documentation in place.
 To learn more on the topic, read our article on the importance of documentation in software development.